oewntk/oewn-core/README.md

 must produce identical input and output at the ends of the chains

 XML single output file must validate against [WN-LMF-1.1.dtd](https://github.com/globalwordnet/schemas/blob/master/WN-LMF-1.3.dtd)

+The _validate_ package tests the model's coherence (but does not test XML well-formedness).

 ## Authorship ##